abdulrahim458/docker-examples/solution/README.md

 ## Part I
-  1. Run the container image `infracloudio/csvserver:latest` in background and check if it's running. notrunning with error as below:
+  1. Running the container image `infracloudio/csvserver:latest` but it failed to startup with below error.

    ```console
    docker run --name csvserver infracloudio/csvserver:latest
    error while reading the file "/csvserver/inputdata": open /csvserver/inputdata: no such file or directory